bmfeciura/earthquake-rproject/readme.md

 This project focuses on the automation of locating tarps within satellite imagery.
 The data consists of the RGB color values for 63,241 pixels from these photos, and a variety of algorithms are implemented with the goal of correctly identifying which pixels correspond to blue tarps using this data.

 This project was written entirely in RMarkdown.
-To view the fullly knitted output of the project please view `earthquake-rproject.html`.
+To view the fullly knitted output of the project please download the .zip and view `earthquake-rproject.html`.
 The source `.rmd` file is also available in the repository.